Petrusiova/graduation/README.md

 How could you test it?

+Please run initDB_hsql.sql and populateDB.sql
-Please run maven - test and ensure that tests built with success.
+and after it run maven - test and ensure that tests built with success.
 If you have some problems - please write me an email: petrusiovaolga@gmail.com

 Gratitude to JavaOps team (https://javaops.ru) for internship in java developing and helping me during my way to java developer.